Course Outline

 Format:

 Students will complete an eight (8) minute-long recorded podcast episode on their chosen case study city/time period.
-More detailed recording/formatting/structure/editing guidelines for the podcast episode will be provided on Canvas at the start of semester.
+More detailed recording/formatting/structure/editing guidelines for the podcast episode will be provided on Canvas at the start of trimester.

 This task is an opportunity for students to: